Groupe Casino: The development of social action (1904–1923)

-Industrial development after WWI (1920 – 1940)
+Industrial development after WWI (1920–1940)

 As from 1920, Casino continued to grow by creating factories and warehouses.
 In 1929, the company counted nearly 1000 branches and over 500 outlets.
 At that time, Casino was present across 28 districts.
 In 1923, Geoffroy Guichard became administrator of « L’Épargne de Toulouse », which had similar operations to Casino's with around 300 branches located in the South-West of France.
 Geoffroy Guichard took permanent control of the company in 1925.
 Geoffroy Guichard announced the transfer of the company to his children during the general meeting of October 1929.
 At that time, Casino counted around 2000 employees.
-After the death of Geoffroy Guichard in May 1940, Mario Guichard became President of the Executive Board.
+After the death of Geoffroy Guichard in May 1940, Mario Guichard became President of the executive board.
 He was surrounded by his brothers Jean, Georges, Paul et Pierre Guichard, and his brother-in-law François Kemlin.

 In June 1941, François Kemlin created a network of clandestine activities.
 It benefited from important material resources made available by the company.
 These actions ranged from making packages/parcels and sending letters to creating files to enable the escape of War prisoners.
 Bombings during the War damaged many factories, warehouses and offices.
 Some even had to close down.

-The Great innovations (1940 – 1950)
+The Great innovations (1940–1950)

 In 1947, Pierre Guichard took a trip to North America to observe growing trends.
 He discovered the self-service store concept.
 A year later, Casino opened its first self-service store in Saint-Étienne.
 Over a period of 10 years, 500 branches adopted this new sales principle.
 In 1950, one of the first cooling systems was put in place in distribution.
-There again, it was a type of innovation observed in the USA.
+There again, it was a type of innovation observed in the US.
 Gradually, warehouses were equipped with cooling chambers and refrigerated coolers.
 In 1959, Casino was the first distributor to display a sell-by date on its products.
 This was made compulsory in December 1984 with the use-by date.
 Already in 1928, the Group had put in place "calendar displays" on product packaging, as a quality guarantee.